Rikartt/Game-Of-Life/README.md

 The PygameGOL.py file is the main Python file, with a fully functioning Conway's Game Of Life that's interactive and can be used.
 This file is in turn dependent on the separate GOL.py file, defining the basic grid logic for the game.

+# Javascript

+The plan is to use JS canvas to make the game of life.
+Should be easy as we just have to code the same functions as the python used.

 # Roadmap